NexaMerchant/delivery_yunexpress/readme/CONFIGURE.rst

 #. *Inventory/Sales > Configuration > Delivery methods* and create a new one.
 #.
 Choose *Yun Express* as provider.
 #.
-Configure your CNE credentials: contract, agency, customer code, user and password.
+Configure your YUN credentials: contract, agency, customer code, user and password.
 #.
 Configure your label format:

    - Single: Thermal printer (single label).